mastermadd/miners/README.md

 UBUNTU (and Debian based distributions)
 ---------------------------------------
 - Make sure you are connected to the internet
-- Run the compile-ubuntu.sh file.
+- Run the build-ubuntu.sh file.
 - The script will ask you to enter the sudo password to install the dependencies packages.

-$ ./compile-ubuntu.sh
+$ ./build-ubuntu.sh

 FEDORA (and based distributions)
 ---------------------------------------
 - Make sure you are connected to the internet
-- Run the compile-fedora.sh file.
+- Run the build-fedora.sh file.
 - The script will ask you to enter the sudo password to install the dependencies packages.

-$ ./compile-fedora.sh
+$ ./build-fedora.sh

 LINUX (any distribution)
 ---------------------------------------
 - Make sure you all the following dependencies: automake autoconf pkg-config libcurl4-openssl-dev libjansson-dev libssl-dev libgmp-dev make g++
-- Run the compile-linux.sh file.
+- Run the build-linux.sh file.

-$ ./compile-linux.sh
+$ ./build-linux.sh

 How to Mine